davidhealey/waistline/Contributing.md

 ---

 ## Code Contribution.

 Do you have ideas of some new cool functionalities, a bug fix or other code you wish to contribute?
 This is the perfect section to guide you on that path.

-#### Test Your Project
+### Test Your Project

-Make sure your project is building and running in your local machine and every change you made doesn't explicitly affect another feature of the project.
+Make sure your project is building and running on your local machine and every change you made doesn't explicitly affect another feature of the project.
 Also, check for any gradle or runtime errors.

 If you have Docker, you can use _browser.Dockerfile_ to build and run this project locally:
 ```sh